neutralinojs/neutralinojs.github.io/docs/api/filesystem.md

 ```

 ## filesystem.createWatcher(path)
-Creates a filesystem watcher.
+Creates a filesystem watcher for a specific directory path.
 Throws `NE_FS_UNLCWAT` for watcher creation failures.
 If there is an existing
 active watcher for the given path, this function returns the existing watcher identifier.

 ### Parameters